 Minor coastal flooding is anticipated to begin during the Wednesday evening high tides for the Atlantic Ocean and last until Friday evening.
 The bays will begin to have spotty flooding Thursday evening, though not all bays will be affected.
 This will last until either Friday or Saturday evening.
 It is important to note that even though Cape May County and the Delaware Bay are not included, they will see minor flood stage waters too.
 It just does not meet the NWS' criteria for advisory level flooding.

 We can thank the position of the moon for this.
-The new moon will be at its closest approach to the Earth, also known as perigee.
+The new moon will coincide with its closest approach to the Earth, also knows as perigee.

-“The gravitational pull of the moon with be stronger than average, hence the higher tides,” said Anthony Broccoli, professor of meteorology at Rutgers, the State University of New Jersey.
+“The gravitational pull of the moon will be stronger than average, hence the higher tides,” Anthony Broccoli, professor of meteorology at Rutgers University has previously said.

 The time between each new moon is about 29.5 days, while the time between perigee to perigee is 27.3 days.

-“It just so happens that they will occur at about the same time over the next few months,” said Broccoli.
+“It just so happens that they will occur at about the same time over the next few months,” Broccoli said.